x-robotics-lab/minbc/README.md

-# MinBC - Minimal Behavior Cloning
+<h1 align="center"> MinBC: Minimal Behavior Cloning </h1>

-A simple implementation for robot behavior cloning with support for Vanilla BC, Diffusion Policy, and Choice Policy.
+MinBC is a library for training behavior cloning (BC) policies and has been used in our past projects “DexScrew” and “Choice Policy.”
+It supports vanilla BC with action chunking, diffusion policies, and choice policies.

 ## Installation